-The first and most important factor to consider is that unlike in other jurisdictions, English courts have the discretion to decide on a caseby-case basis whether prenuptial agreements should be relied on.
+The first and most important factor to consider is that, unlike in other jurisdictions, English Courts have the discretion to decide on a caseby-case basis whether prenuptial agreements should be relied on.

 The terms of the agreement are likely to be given considerable weight by the Court if entered into willingly by the parties, with full information available to them, and each intending that the agreement should be applied should the marriage come to an end.
-However, it could be ignored completely if it would be unfair to hold a party to it, for example because it does not meet the reasonable needs of the children or one of the spouses.
+However, it could be ignored completely if it would be unfair to hold a party to it, for example, where it does not meet the reasonable needs of the children or one of the spouses.

-There is no 'one size fits all' agreement; each situation is unique.
+There is no 'one size fits all' agreement.
 If the agreement fails to take into consideration all the relevant circumstances, it could be deemed as unfair and therefore fail to have the desired effect.
+Creating a bespoke agreement does not entail huge expense.
+Rather, it is an acknowledgement that each couple and each situation is unique.
+4

 Nuptial agreements should be reviewed regularly to ensure that they remain fair and relevant.
-Review dates can be included in the agreement.

 The following scenarios may impact the agreement for example: